OpenEvalProject/evals/manuscripts/elife-89851/v1/manuscript.md

 Other parameters:

-## Recurrent collateral architectures
+### Recurrent collateral architectures

-## Toroidal architecture
+#### Toroidal architecture

 For the purpose of designing the 2D architecture of recurrent collaterals, each neuron in a given simulation was assigned a position, uniformly covering a 2D arena.
-The strength of connectivity between a given pair of cells k and l was set to depend on their relative position x = [xk - xl, yk - yl], through a function f(x) that was defined as the sum of three cosine functions in directions ki, 120° and 240° from each other, i.e. an ideal grid map (Kropff and Treves, 2008),fx=1+23∑i=13cos⁡(kix)
+The strength of connectivity between a given pair of cells k and l was set to depend on their relative position x = [xk - xl, yk - yl], through a function f(x) that was defined as the sum of three cosine functions in directions ki, 120° and 240° from each other, i.e. an ideal grid map (Kropff and Treves, 2008),

+$$
+fx=1+\frac{2}{3}\sumi=13cos⁡(k_{i}x)
+$$

 The spacing of this imaginary grid map (inverse to the modulus of k) could be varied along a wide range of values without noticeable consequences on the simulations.
 For simulations included in this work it was set to 60 cm.

-## Ring architecture
+#### Ring architecture

 For the 1D condition, neurons were uniformly distributed along an imaginary ring, spaced by 3.6°.
 The connection strength between any pair of neurons was defined as proportional to a 7.2° standard deviation Gaussian function of the minimum angle between them.

-## Stripe architecture
+#### Stripe architecture

 For the 1 DL condition, neurons were uniformly distributed along an imaginary stripe.
 The connection strength between any pair of neurons was defined as proportional to Gaussian function of the distance between them, with standard deviation equal to twice the distance between consecutive neurons.

-## Fragmented architecture
+#### Fragmented architecture

 To prove that characteristic organization of spatial phases is not a necessary outcome of flexible attractors, a Fragmented 1D condition was used (Figure 1—figure supplement 1).
 The architecture of connectivity was constructed by repeating 20 times the process of randomly selecting 10 cells and adding to their mutual weights those corresponding to a 1 DL attractor connecting them.
 The resulting architecture corresponds to the overlap of 20 short 1 DL attractors.
 Such an architecture can be understood as simpler to obtain from biological processes compared to other 1D architectures studied here, but more difficult to fully characterize, which led us to restrict the analysis of this architecture to demonstrating that flexible attractors do not necessarily require organized spatial phases to align grid cells.

-## Rate maps
+### Rate maps

 Mean rate for each pixel in space was obtained from the instantaneous rate of each neuron observed during visits to the pixel.
-To optimize memory usage, at any given time the pixel currently traversed by the rat was identified and its mean rate for each neuron j, mj updated asmj=mj(1−τ)+rj(t)τ
+To optimize memory usage, at any given time the pixel currently traversed by the rat was identified and its mean rate for each neuron j, mj updated as

+$$
+m_{j}=m_{j}(1−\tau)+r_{j}(t)\tau
+$$

 where rj is the instantaneous firing rate and τ is 0.03.
 The rest of the pixels of the map were not modified at this step.

 Autocorrelograms were obtained by correlating two copies of each map displaced relatively to one another in all directions and magnitudes.
 To reduce the absolute value close to the borders, where correlations can reach extreme values with poor statistical power, a 1 m circular hamming window was applied to each autocorrelogram.
 Mean population autocorrelograms were obtained by averaging the autocorrelogram across all neurons in a given simulation.

-## Quantification of grid properties
+### Quantification of grid properties

-## Spacing
+#### Spacing

 Autocorrelograms were interpolated to a Cartesian grid in polar coordinates, so that correlation could be analyzed for all angles at any fixed radius.
 Spacing was defined as the radius with maximal 6-period Fourier component modulation of the correlation across angles.

-## Gridness
+#### Gridness

 For the radius that defined spacing, gridness was defined as the mean autocorrelation at the six 60 degree spaced maxima minus that at the six 60 degree spaced minima.

-## Angular spread
+#### Angular spread

 For each cell in a given simulation, the six maxima around the center of the autocorrelogram were identified.
 A k-means clustering algorithm was applied to the pool of all maxima in the simulation (MATLAB kmeans() function, with k=6, otherwise default parameters and 10 repetitions to avoid local minima).
 The spread was defined as the mean absolute angle difference between pairs of points belonging to the same cluster.

-## Metric structure of the population activity
+### Metric structure of the population activity

 To study the topology of the population activity (Figure 4), the central 60 cm of each map in a simulation was considered.
-The population activity thus determines point clouds of 625 points — the size of the arena, that is, 25x25 — in RNEC, where NEC = 100 is the number of simulated grid cells.
+The population activity thus determines point clouds of 625 points — the size of the arena, that is, 25x25 — in $R^{N_{EC}},$ where NEC = 100 is the number of simulated grid cells.
 For the purpose of capturing the intrinsic geometry of the underlying space determined by these point clouds, and to avoid the effects of the ‘curse of dimensionality’, we endowed each point cloud with an estimator of the geodesic distance.
 This estimator, known as the kNN-distance, is defined as the length of the shortest path along the k-nearest neighbors graph, a graph with an edge between every data point and each of its k-nearest neighbors with respect to the ambient Euclidean distance.
 We set the value k=10 for all our analyses but similar results could be obtained for a range of similar values of k.

 To recover network architecture features (Figure 5), we studied the simultaneous spatial activity of grid cells.
 The associated point cloud is a set of NEC = 100 vectors in R625 representing the average activity of every grid cell on each pixel of the arena.
 This point cloud, when endowed with the metric structure given by the Pearson correlation distance, shares geometric features with the combinatorial architecture of the underlying neural network.

-## Persistent homology
+### Persistent homology

 We aimed to robustly recover geometric information, such as the number of connected components, cycles and holes of different dimensions, from the simulated data (Figure 3—figure supplement 1a).
 To do so, we computed the persistent homology Boissonnat et al., 2018; Edelsbrunner and Harer, 2008; Edelsbrunner et al., 2024; Zomorodian and Carlsson, 2005 of each point cloud endowed with its respective metric structure.
 As output we obtained persistence diagrams, graphical representations of the evolution of the generators of the homology groups associated to each point cloud, for different parameter scales (Figure 3—figure supplement 1c).
 Each generator is described as a point whose first coordinate represents its birth and the second coordinate, its lifetime.
 Generators with long lifetime indicate topological features, while the ones with short lifetime are linked to noise.
 Note that persistent homology at degree 0 encodes the evolution of connected components.
 It is always the case that a single generator of H0 has an infinite lifetime, as a consequence of the compactness of the point cloud.
 Its lifetime was set to an arbitrary value larger than generators associated to noise but with a similar magnitude, to facilitate visualization.
 To summarize the information of the persistent homology over all simulations, we computed both the average of the persistence diagrams as its Frechet mean (Mileyko et al., 2011; Turner et al., 2014), as well as the density associated with the distribution of points in the diagrams (Figure 4).

 All the computations of persistence diagrams, related to both the population activity and the cross-cell similarities, were performed with the Ripser package (Bauer, 2021), while the Frechet mean (or barycenter of persistence diagrams) was obtained using the corresponding library in GUDHI (Maria et al., 2024).

-## Automated quantification of individual persistence diagrams
+### Automated quantification of individual persistence diagrams

 Betti numbers are typically assessed from persistence diagrams in a qualitative way.
 Profiting from the fact that we had 100 similar persistence diagrams for every condition, we designed an automated procedure to determine cutoff values for each homology group and condition.
 A histogram of lifetime with 100 bins between 0 and the maximum value was obtained for the pool of all cycles in all simulations belonging to the condition.
 The histogram was smoothed with a 3-bin standard deviation gaussian window.
 Locations of minima in this smoothed histogram were identified and the one representing the greatest fall from the previous maximum was set as the cutoff lifetime value.
 Persistence diagrams for individual simulations were analyzed by counting how many cycles had a lifetime greater than the corresponding cutoff value.

-## Local principal component analysis
+### Local principal component analysis

 Local Principal Component Analysis (PCA) is a well-established procedure to detect the local dimension of point clouds (Fukunaga and Olsen, 1971).
 It is based on the popular method PCA of linear dimensionality reduction, applied to local k-nearest neighborhoods of each data point (Figure 3—figure supplement 1b).
 We employed local neighborhoods of size k=70 for all simulations of population activity with attractors and k=20 for the ones in the No condition.
 These values were determined as the center of a range of k values with stable outcomes.

 For every local neighborhood, we computed the evolution of the rate of explained variance after adding each principal component (in decreasing eigenvalue-order).
 An estimator of the local dimension at a point is the number of dimensions at which there is a drop off (or ‘elbow’) in the curve of explained variances (Figure 3—figure supplement 1b).
 For elbow detection we used the Python package kneed Satopaa, 2011.

-## Local persistent homology
+### Local persistent homology

 Persistent homology can also be used to capture the topological structure around each data point.
 Even though homology does not distinguish among local neighborhoods of different dimensions (and hence, it is not useful to identify local dimensions), it is an appropriate method to detect anomalies such as points in the boundary or singularities.
 The main idea is to identify the shape of the region surrounding each point, by studying the persistent homology of an annular neighborhood (Stolz et al., 2020).

-We defined the annular local neighborhood of a point x as the set of points in the point cloud (ordered according to the Euclidean distance to x) between the k1th and the k2th nearest neighbors, with  k1 = 50, k2 = 100 for the simulations with attractor, and  k1 = 10, k2 = 30 for the ones in the No condition (Figure 3—figure supplement 1d).
+We defined the annular local neighborhood of a point x as the set of points in the point cloud (ordered according to the Euclidean distance to x) between the k1th and the k2th nearest neighbors, with  $k_{1}$ = 50, $k_{2}$ = 100 for the simulations with attractor, and  $k_{1}$ = 10, $k_{2}$ = 30 for the ones in the No condition (Figure 3—figure supplement 1d).
 We used the Ripser package Bauer, 2021 for the computation of local persistent homology.

-## Orientability
+### Orientability

 Orientability is the geometric property that ensures a consistent local coordinate system in a manifold.
 In the special case of closed manifolds (compact connected manifolds without boundary), this homeomorphism invariant can be detected by its homology.

-We computed the persistence diagrams of the point clouds obtained from 100 simulations of the population activity of grid cells in all conditions, using coefficients in both Z2 and Z3 (Figure 3—figure supplement 1e).
+We computed the persistence diagrams of the point clouds obtained from 100 simulations of the population activity of grid cells in all conditions, using coefficients in both $Z_{2}$ and $Z_{3}$ (Figure 3—figure supplement 1e).
 A summary of the persistent homology over all the simulations (for every coefficient field) was presented via the Frechet mean and the density of the distribution of the generators in the persistent diagrams.

-Note that for any closed manifold M of dimension 2, H2(M,Z2)≠0.
-This is consistent with salient generator in the (Frechet mean) persistence diagram for H2 that we can detect in all conditions with attractors (Figure 4).
-We also observe that the Frechet mean of persistence diagrams remains unaltered after the change of coefficients from Z2 to Z3.
+Note that for any closed manifold M of dimension 2, $H_{2}(M,Z_{2})\neq0$.
+This is consistent with salient generator in the (Frechet mean) persistence diagram for $H_{2}$ that we can detect in all conditions with attractors (Figure 4).
+We also observe that the Frechet mean of persistence diagrams remains unaltered after the change of coefficients from $Z_{2}$ to $Z_{3}$.
 This proves the orientability of the underlying surfaces in all cases.
-If the sample belonged to a non-orientable surface, the salient generator of the persistent diagram representing H2(M,Z2) should disappear when compared with H2(M,Z3) (Figure 3—figure supplement 1e).
-This should also be accompanied by the disappearance of a salient generator of H1(M,Z2) when contrasted with H1(M,Z3).
+If the sample belonged to a non-orientable surface, the salient generator of the persistent diagram representing $H_{2}(M,Z_{2})$ should disappear when compared with $H_{2}(M,Z_{3})$ (Figure 3—figure supplement 1e).
+This should also be accompanied by the disappearance of a salient generator of $H_{1}(M,Z_{2})$ when contrasted with $H_{1}(M,Z_{3})$.
 This phenomenon of simultaneous changes in homology is explained by the independence of the Euler characteristic on the choice of field of coefficients.

-## Dimensionality reduction
+### Dimensionality reduction

 Among the most popular techniques in manifold learning are the procedures for dimensionality reduction, that aim to project high-dimensional point clouds into a low-dimensional space while preserving some properties of the original data.